maygeisler/LazyBot/README.md

 # LazyBot
-A bot that uses ChatCPT to generate news articles from Reddit posts in australian subreddits
+A bot that uses ChatGPT to generate news articles from Reddit posts in australian subreddits